Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Scenario Setting:

 We will use real web application operation tasks as an example.
-You need to create an Agent to learn and accelerate these daily “computer usage” tasks.
+You need to create an agent to learn and accelerate these daily “computer usage” tasks.

 - Target Application: Use a website with a clear function as an example, such as a weather query website, web-based email (like Gmail), online shopping, or ticket booking website.

-- Build Agent:
+- Build the Agent:

-- The Agent receives text task instructions, such as “Check the weather in Beijing for me” or “Send an email to test@example.com.”
+- The agent receives text task instructions, such as “Check the weather in Beijing for me” or “Send an email to test@example.com.”

-- The Agent’s “thinking” ability relies on multimodal large models (e.g., GPT-4o, Claude 4 Sonnet, Gemini 2.5 Pro), deciding the next operation by sending webpage screenshots or DOM structures and instructions to the model.
+- The agent’s “thinking” ability relies on multimodal large models (e.g., GPT-4o, Claude 4 Sonnet, Gemini 2.5 Pro), deciding the next operation by sending webpage screenshots or DOM structures and instructions to the model.

-- The Agent needs to implement a “Knowledge Base” for storing and retrieving learned operation workflows.
+- The agent needs to implement a “Knowledge Base” for storing and retrieving learned operation workflows.

 Technical Implementation Plan: